We may receive compensation when you click on links to products from our partners.

-- Don’t be late (rather basic).
-If possible, take a trial visit to the interview location so that you know how long it will take to get there (and you know where it is).
+- If possible, take a trial visit to the interview location so that you know how long it will take to get there (and you know where it is).
 Once you know how long it takes, add 20 minutes to that so that you have extra time in case of some unknown delay (like slow public transportation) – you never know when might need the extra time.
-Although you may arrive to your location early, don’t contact the interviewer until 5-10 minutes before the interview (you don’t want to appear too eager).
+Although you may arrive at your location early, don’t contact the interviewer until 5-10 minutes before the interview (you don’t want to appear too eager).

 - Don’t ask about benefits during your first few rounds of interviews.
 Keep in mind that your earliest questions may be perceived as topics you’re most concerned about when considering the job so your early questions should be focused on the company and position.
 If the interviewer communicates the company’s benefits with you, feel free to ask one to two questions about the policies that the interviewer has already discussed.